pwatsonwailes/Minigeist/README.md

 # Minigeist

 Minigeist is a minimalist [Ghost](http://www.ghost.org) theme built to use the least CSS possible and still have something responsive and beautiful.
+T&C runs a lightly extended version of it, so here's a [demo](https://toughcompetent.com/) of something similar to it.

 ## Features